ZacharyOldham/CourseProject/README.md

 Next is the `predict` function.
 This function is responsible for generating sentiment predictions on our tweets.
 It requires as input a pre-trained model, a vocabulary, and a list of Tweets.
 It preprocesses and loads the Tweets into the `TextDataset` class and feeds them through the model in order to obtain sentiment predictions.

-Finally is the `build_model` function.
+Finally, is the `build_model` function.
 This function is how `src/main.py` interfaces with this file to obtain a model.
 This function first loads the training dataset, as the vocabulary from this dataset is required regardless of whether a new model is to built or an old model is to be loaded.
 If an old model can be loaded, this function simply loads that model and returns it along with the vocabulary.
 If no old model can be loaded, it must buld and train a new one.
 To do this, it then loads the test data and utilizes the above utility functions to perform the training and evaluation.
 This new model is then persisted and returned, along with the training vocabulary.

 ## Installation (Guide for Windows 10 ONLY)